-data - User-specified data cost, a matrix of msg\type type and Size(<image columns>\ndisp, <image rows>) size.

-disparity - Output disparity map.
-If disparity is empty, the output type is CV\16SC1.
-Otherwise, the type is retained.
+- data User-specified data cost, a matrix of msg\type type and Size(<image columns>\ndisp, <image rows>) size. - disparity Output disparity map.
+If the matrix is empty, it is created as the CV\16SC1 matrix.
+Otherwise, the type is retained. - stream Stream for the asynchronous version.